Detours for Navigating Instructional Videos: Experiments

 \begin{itemize}[leftmargin=*] \itemsep0em \item \textbf{Text-only} computes the similarity between summary and query embeddings, ignoring visual cues.
 This baseline evaluates the impact of text-bias in the automatically curated dataset. \item \textbf{CLIP \cite{clip}, InternVideo \cite{internvideo}} are state-of-the-art vision-language models used extensively for multi-modal tasks.
 Since they take short video clips as input, the video representation is the average of all short-term features.

 \item \textbf{CLIP-Hitchhiker \cite{clip-hitchhiker}} is similar to CLIP~\cite{clip} but uses a weighted average of frame features, instead of uniformly averaging for $\phi(V_i)$.
 The weights are the similarity score between the frame and query features (eq.
 1 in \cite{clip-hitchhiker}).
-Note that the \emph{source-only} variant is not evaluated as query features are needed to compute the weights.
+Note that the \emph{source-only} variant is not evaluated as query features are needed to compute the weights. \item \textbf{Distant Supervision \cite{video-distant}} uses WikiHow as an external knowledge base to map steps in the video with keysteps.
+We replace the narrations with this keystep assignment for the detour dataset generation. \item \textbf{Multi-modal LLM \cite{vid2seq}} can be used to generate dense captions to replace the narrations.
+We use Vid2Seq \cite{vid2seq} to first densely annotate the videos and convert the task to text-only video detours using those captions.

 \item \textbf{CoVR \cite{covr}} is a state-of-the-art method for composed video retrieval.
 Following CoVR, we sample a frame from the source video and use the user query as the modification text to obtain detour retrieval. \end{itemize}